SC EPSCoR/IDeA Solicitation Number 8-CRP2018

 - Principal Investigators will receive notice of the GEAR CRP award/declination via email.

-- Each award will be made to the Lead Principal Investigator’s Institution.
+- The award will be made to the Lead Principal Investigator’s Institution.

 - A copy of all submitted proposals resulting from the GEAR CRP must be provided to the SC EPSCoR/IDeA State Office.